sebastianspross/k8s101/README.md

 kubectl delete deployment nginx
 ```
 # Kubernetes 101 - the declarative way (YAML) 📓🖊️
 In the previous steps you deployed a precached image of nginx witch imperative commands.
-Now you will not using just yaml to deploy the image in a declarative way but even use your own containerized application.
-To do so, you have to push your application first to a container registry as shown in the picture below.
+Now you will not be using just yaml to deploy the image in a declarative way but even use your own containerized application.
+To do so, you must push your application first to a container registry as shown in the picture below.
 Afterwards you can apply a yaml file directly to the cluster with a link of the image in the container registry.
 <p align="center">
 <img src="images/acr-yaml-aks.png" alt="drawing" width="500"/>
 </p>